Full-program video: Brenda Iijima and Janice Lee: December 1, 2018

 The Poetry Center's In Common Writers Series, supported by a generous grant from the Walter & Elise Haas Fund, continues with the second event in our premier program.
-Prolific essayist, fiction writer, and editor Janice Lee, visiting from Portland, Oregon, will be joined by poet, editor, and publisher Brenda Iijima, visiting from Brooklyn, New York, each reading from their own works.
-This event also marks The Poetry Center's first-time collaboration with local landmark Alley Cat Books, currently one of the very best bookstores and cultural centers — featuring its remarkable, community-currated gallery and among the best-selected shelves of books — in the Bay Area.
+Prolific essayist, fiction writer, and editor Janice Lee, visiting from Portland, Oregon, is joined by poet, editor, and publisher Brenda Iijima, here from Brooklyn, New York, each reading from their own works.
+This event takes place in collaboration with local landmark Alley Cat Books, currently one of our finest bookstores and cultural centers—featuring its remarkable, community-curated art gallery and among the best-selected shelves of books in the Bay Area.
 This event is free and open to the public.
-Please note our afternoon start-time!

 Janice Lee is a Korean-American writer, artist, and editor.
 She is the author of KEROTAKIS (Dog Horn Press, 2010), Daughter (Jaded Ibis, 2011), Damnation (Penny-Ante Editions, 2013), Reconsolidation (Penny-Ante Editions, 2015), and The Sky Isn’t Blue (Civil Coping Mechanisms, 2016).
 She writes about the filmic long take, slowness, interspecies communication, the apocalypse, and asks the question, how do we hold space open while maintaining intimacy?
 She is Founder & Executive Editor of Entropy, Co-Publisher at Civil Coping Mechanisms, Contributing Editor at Fanzine, and Co-Founder of The Accomplices LLC.
 She currently lives in Portland, Oregon where she is an Assistant Professor of Fiction at Portland State University.

 reading and in conversation with Brenda Iijima

 7:00 pm @ The Poetry Center

 HUM 512, SFSU, free and open to the public